tanjalustrek/Epuck-Enigma/README.md

    - ```
      ros2 run my_simulation CHOSEN_PYTHON_FILE
      ```
-   Now you should be able to move the epuck with the appropriate keys.
+   Now you should be able to move the epuck.